shermanloan/scejson-doc/doc/module-loan.md

 to different parts of the balance, the calling application will need to specify a `Tier` object with its associated `Rate` and `Ceiling` fields.
-Note that the interest rate which is used above the final `Ceiling` is the one specified in the `AccrualConfig` element.
+Note that the interest rate which is used above the final `Ceiling` is the one specified in the `AccrualConfig` object.
 Furthermore, the `Tier` objects must be ordered in ascending order based upon the `Ceiling` amount.